altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Avoid double query when loading tags
 - When tagging uploaded pivs, don't tag them as you tap, but rather accumulate them in a list.
-- You're all done
-   - Dynamize button to "keep going", which jumps to the previous page with unorganized pivs
-   - Annotate
 -----
 - Edit/delete tags view, openable from query selector (Tom)
 - Show "achievements view" with all that you have organized